AUNT KAREN'S FARM

 Working in the arts presents unique challenges and rewards for artist families.
 Drawing on the many cultural and ecological resources of Cooperstown and the surrounding Central New York region, Aunt Karen’s Farm is committed to providing residencies for the whole family with conversation, family activities, shared meals, and quiet time for contemplation, creating support and enrichment within a network of similar art professionals.

-In August 2017, we worked collaboratively with The Farmers' Museum to provide rural educational programming for the urban families who participated.
+e have also worked collaboratively with The Farmers' Museum to provide rural educational programming for the urban families who participated.
 This work was made possible through the generous support of the Sustainable Arts Foundation.

 Art and Environment

-In 2018, artist Melissa Gollance created a land art installation in the shape of her fingerprint on the field beside Harvest House.
+Artist Melissa Gollance created a land art installation in the shape of her fingerprint on the field beside Harvest House.
 Visitors walked upon these earth ripples and pondered the artwork's meditation on our organic and digital encounters.
 This effort took the hands of a community and resulted in a piece of remarkable scale and effect.
 The Daily Star documents the culmination of this multi-participant project.

 "Dear Karen, Thank you for your support + generosity throughout the process of creating Probe and implementing the surrounding programming.
 I am forever grateful for your early faith in the project, and for the spirit you have imbued in this residency – one that is contagious and is felt by all of my guests.
 It has been a real joy to collaborate with you on this grand project." – Melissa Gollance